My trip to Ghana had many firsts, including:

 Black Star Square

-Also known as Independence Square, it has held many events including their annual Independence Day parades, public gatherings, and more.
-Black Star Square includes the Black Star Gate/Monument, Independence Arch and Liberation Day Monument.
+Also known as Independence Square, it has held many events including its annual Independence Day parades, public gatherings, and more.
+Black Star Square includes the Black Star Gate/Monument, Independence Arch, and Liberation Day Monument.

 Kwame Nkrumah Memorial Park